Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

 Background and Recommendations Rating Scheme

-Opportunistic Infections in HIV-Infected Children in the Era of Combination Antiretroviral Therapy
+Opportunistic Infections in Children Living with HIV Infection (CLHIV) in the Era of Combination Antiretroviral Therapy

 History of the Guidelines